karimsa/comms/README.md

 ## Usage

+This is a quick guide to get you up and running as soon as possible, but the different topics are more deeply covered through other pages in the [wiki](https://github.com/karimsa/fldsmdfr/wiki/).

 To install fldsmdfr, you can use npm like so: `npm install --save fldsmdfr`.

 You can then use it in a way similar to `socket.io`.
 There are two moving parts: